dfadeeff/LipSync/documentation/PART1.md

 This report documents the systematic optimization of the LatentSync inference pipeline, achieving significant performance improvements while maintaining output quality.
 Through careful profiling and targeted optimizations, we reduced CUDA inference time from **98.77s to 55.67s** (a **43.6% improvement**) and decreased memory usage from **11.24GB to 4.02GB** (a **64.2% reduction**).

-**Key Achievement**: Successfully optimized the inference pipeline achieving 1.77x speedup with identical output quality (PSNR: 36.71 dB, SSIM: 0.9801).
+**Key Achievement**: Successfully optimized the inference pipeline achieving 1.77x speedup with no perceptible loss in visual quality (PSNR: 36.71 dB → 36.68 dB, SSIM: maintained at 0.9801).

 ## 1. Baseline Profiling